Last updated on March 23, 2026

 Jwari Disruption is one of the best front sides in blue’s MDFCs.
 It’s a cheap counterspell, has no targeting limitations, and can easily catch your opponents off guard.

-Unlike the backs of many other MDFCs, Sea Gate, Reborn can come into play untapped for three life.
-That’s a great bonus, especially since you’re only typically playing the backside of MDFCs when you have no other choice.
+This is one of the best bolt lands: Unlike the backs of many other MDFCs, Sea Gate, Reborn can come into play untapped for 3 life.
+That’s a great bonus for this flip land, especially since you’re only typically playing the backside of MDFCs when you have no other choice.

 On the front, Sea Gate Restoration provides powerful card draw that also gives you the permanent benefit of having no maximum hand size.
 Believe me, there are no two better benefits than those to a blue player!